elibtronic/lis_grievances/README.md

 - You can set `nag_grievances.py` to run once a day via cron to troll for more grievances
 - `chmod +x` here too
+- Add your nags to the text file point to at `NAGLIST`

 ![figure_1](./new_app.png)